pegros/PEG_LIST/README.md

 As LWC does not provide embedded documentation for the components, this readme file provides links to component dedicated sub-pages providing detailed information about their configurations and various implementation examples.
 This applies to the different App Builder components, but some more technical ones are also described (e.g. merge utility).
+Direct links to these component help pages are also available in the component footers when activating _debug_ mode.

 For the few Aura components, you may have a look at their standard _.auradoc_ and for Apex classes a _@ApexDoc_ like approach (with `@description`... tags) has been used.